bennettkelleyt-svg/kbennett-samples/writing-samples/case-studies.md

 <div style="padding-left:1rem;">

 - A manual system of executing orders and their related tasks was just not efficient.
-Not only were orders delivered manually, but the paperwork involved had to be physically moved from one location to another, one floor to another, and/or one building to another; eventually, with the advent of expanding outside of the United States, sharing documents internationally complicated processes even more. </div>
+Not only were orders delivered manually, but the paperwork involved had to be physically moved from one location to another, one floor to another, and/or one building to another; eventually, with the advent of expanding outside of the United States, sharing documents internationally complicated processes even more. </div> <br>

 - No way to track orders within the sales or delivery cycle
 - Inordinate amounts of time and expense are wasted on printers, paper, and toner
 - No integration between systems
 - No metrics or visibility/transparency